Part-time/temporary faculty positions offer flexible hours and the

 qualifications does not ensure an interview.

-status of your application as this is a continuous recruitment and
+regarding the status of your application as this is a continuous

-the applications in this pool will be reviewed by the College
+recruitment and the applications in this pool will be reviewed by

 - Regular attendance is considered an essential job function; the

 inability to meet attendance requirements may preclude the employee